dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 }
 {{< / highlight >}}

 The code snippet shows the `ShipmentController` class that depends on the `ICommandHandlerFactory`, which is used to create an `ICommandHandler<ShipOrder>`.
 The returned handler is invoked by calling its `Handle` method to execute the command.
-In other words, it depends on both `ICommandHandlerFactory` and `ICommandHandler<T>`.
-Compare that to the alternative design using a facade:
+In other words, `ShipmentController` depends on both `ICommandHandlerFactory` and `ICommandHandler<T>`.
+Compare that to the alternative design using an adapter:

 {{< highlight csharp >}}
 public sealed class ShipmentController